There is a good chance Liberty Energy Inc. (LBRT) will undergo another restructuring. - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of LBRT by taking a closer look at its different ratios.
+We take a closer look at LBRT’s different ratios to gain a better understanding of the stock.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.10 and its Current Ratio is at 1.40.
 In the meantime, Its Debt-to-Equity ratio is 0.20 whereas as Long-Term Debt/Eq ratio is at 0.20.

 Upgrades & Downgrades